A little anecdote – not so anecdotal – about the arrival of a new employee. Doesn't this remind you of a situation you've already experienced?

 An IAM solution can quickly become extremely complex to use.

-Make sure that everyone can find their way around it, that it's easy to read and efficient for HR, with in-depth parameterization for IT, and a fluid interface for managers.
+Make sure that everyone can find their way around it, that it is clear and efficient for HR, with in-depth settings for IT, and a smooth interface for managers.

-There are all kinds of IAM solutions, from the ultra-complex and suitable for very large companies, to the complex and time-consuming to set up and use.
-There are also easy-to-use solutions for small and medium-sized businesses, which are perfectly suited to large incoming flows and process automation, while ensuring the security of your identities and accesses.
+There are all types of IAM solutions, from ultra-complex solutions adapted to very large companies, but whose implementation and handling are complex.
+There are also solutions for mid-sized companies and SMEs that are easy to handle and perfectly suited to a large influx of new users, process automation, while ensuring the security of your identities and access.

 An onboarding process is therefore crucial, but the departure of an employee should not be treated lightly either.
-That's why its lesser-known and less popular counterpart,offboarding, is also an essential stage in the life of a company.
+That's why its counterpart, offboarding, which is less well-known and less popular, is also an essential step in the life of a company.

-Offboarding, like onboarding, has its key points and its risks, so make sure you don't neglect it!
+Offboarding, like onboarding, has its key points and risks, so be sure not to neglect it!

-Youzer, a specialist in user and account management, helps companies manage their onboarding and offboarding processes.
-Youzer integrates a workflow process to help HR and IT manage their human and IT onboarding.
+Youzer, a specialist in user and account management, helps companies manage their arrival and departure processes.
+Youzer integrates a workflow process to help HR and IT master their human and IT onboarding.